MidwesternInteractive/software-kit/README.md

 Use the name of the repository as the project name (replacing spaces and special characters), keep in mind that if your using `valet park` instead of `valet link` the project name will become a directory and default your local domain to "project-name.dev".

+## Repository / Version Control
+Set up your version control for your project

+---

 ## Require composer dependencies
 ```shell
 $ cd project-name